puntorigen/deskcloud-mcp/docs/LIMITATIONS.md

 ### Impact

 - A memory-hungry browser tab affects all sessions
-- No fair resource allocation
+- No fair resource allocation between sessions
 - Cannot guarantee QoS per session

-### Workaround
+### Future

-Future enhancement: cgroups-based per-session resource limits.
+cgroups-based per-session resource limits could address this.

 ---

-## 6. VNC Streaming Only
+## 5. VNC Streaming Only

 ### Limitation

-Desktop streaming uses VNC (noVNC).
+Desktop streaming uses VNC (via noVNC).
 WebRTC would provide smoother video.

 ### Impact

-- Higher bandwidth usage
+- Higher bandwidth usage than WebRTC
 - Some latency in visual feedback
 - No audio support

 ### Status

-VNC is adequate for AI agent use cases.
+VNC is adequate for AI agent use cases where the human is observing, not interacting.
 WebRTC upgrade is possible but not prioritized.

 ---

-## 7. No Multi-Agent Coordination
+## 6. No Multi-Agent Coordination

 ### Limitation

-While multiple agents *can* target the same display, there's no built-in coordination mechanism.
+Each session is single-agent.
+There's no built-in mechanism for multiple agents to collaborate on the same desktop.

 ### Impact

-- Agents may interfere with each other
+- Cannot have multiple AI agents working together
-- No turn-taking or locking
+- No turn-taking or locking mechanisms
-- Undefined behavior with concurrent agent actions

-### Future Resolution
+### Status

-Multi-agent collaboration with coordination mechanisms (not yet implemented).
+Single-agent per session is the intended design.
+Multi-agent collaboration would require coordination mechanisms.

 ---

-## 8. Single API Provider Active
+## 7. Linux Desktop Only

 ### Limitation

-While multiple providers are supported (Anthropic, Bedrock, Vertex), only one provider can be configured at a time per deployment.
+The virtual desktop runs Ubuntu Linux.
+Windows and macOS are not supported.

 ### Impact

-- Cannot dynamically switch providers
+- Cannot test Windows-specific applications
-- Cannot use different providers for different sessions
+- Cannot automate macOS workflows

-### Status
+### Future

-By design - matches upstream Anthropic demo behavior.
+Windows support would require different virtualization (QEMU/KVM). macOS has licensing restrictions.

 ---